 Many different products are represented by specialized affiliate networks like Share A Sale and Commission Junction.

 Check out my Travel Gear Guide for an example of how I put my affiliate links to use!

 The site receives 500,000 unique monthly visitors, so even though individual commissions are low, the overall revenue is high.
 People are really buying stuff through those links, so I can afford to travel.

 My photographs from around the world have been licensed for use in advertising and editorial projects.
 At times, my photographs are purchased by tour companies, national tourism boards, outdoor brands, magazines, book publishers, and others in the travel industry.

 My travel photos have even been featured in National Geographic.

-To be honest, I don't make a lot of money from selling prints of my travel photos.
+I don't make a lot of money off of selling prints of my travel photography.
 The majority of my photography gigs come from brands, travel companies, and media outlets that discover me online.